If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Replace with an edited screenshot?

 1. (word $FFF1DA, hexadecimal? assumed to be no larger than decimal 9/hex $F, otherwise will just show as increasing letters and then other random symbols/tiles).
 This is a makeshift frame counter: it counts up from 0 every frame and resets every time it is drawn on screen.
 That is, take the refresh rate of your system and divide that by this number to get the current framerate of the game.
-So if this value is 3 (as shown here) and you are on a NTSC system (which is 60Hz), the current framerate is 60/3=20fps.
+So if this value is 3 (as shown here) and you are on a North American or Japanese system (which is 60Hz), the current framerate is 60/3=20fps.

 2. (word $FFF144 shifted right 5 times, decimal and limited to 3 digits; going over 999 turns the uppermost digit into hexadecimal ($A00)).
 This appears to be the current position along the path that you are in (alternatively, the current Z position of your car, or even your progress through the race).
 This value is limited to what the game internally uses to build pieces, so the number may reset at odd points during the race.